RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-09-21-open-source.md

 We find that, practically, the former work better where there are lots of volunteer contributors and the latter where there is private sector backing.
 Another ideological battleground. [https://choosealicense.com/](https://choosealicense.com/) is a good source for more information.

-*If you make your code open source, you do this using your copyright - code without a copyright notice and license does not revert to being free to copy, it just means we don't know who owns the copyright and what they'll allow!*
+*If you make your code open source, you do this using your copyright - code without a copyright notice and / or license does not revert to being free to copy, it just means we don't know who owns the copyright and what they'll allow!*

 ## Patents

 So what do you do if you have a monopoly on some software and some undermines this by giving a similar thing away for free?
 Patents are a legal avenue to stop others from copying an invention.
 It has been argued that aspects of software are inventions and can thus be patented, or that the law should change such that they could be.
 We were a bit terrified that every time we wanted to include say, a menu bar, in a GUI, we'd need the permission of whoever held the patent.
 The rules on this, it turns out, vary around the world, and the stuff we felt threatened by in the U.K. never really came to be.

-## So who won?

-Everyone kind of got together and hugged.
-Sort of.
+## Back to 2020

 Software businesses, large and small, are still a huge part of everyone's lives.
 However, there is now something of a symbiosis between closed and open, commercial and free.
 The perspective of a software entrepreneur I spoke to was that open source gives developers all of the core stuff they need (e.g. menu bars, web servers, programming languages) to operate and innovate without a requirement to reinvent the wheel.
 I get this perspective - it explains a lot of the pro-open source behaviour of big companies.